 Montgomery County Clerk

 Conroe, Texas 77301

-Harris County generally does not provide probate forms to the public.
-An exception is Small Estate Affidavits which can be found at the bottom of the page here.
+Montgomery County generally does not provide probate forms to the public.

 The clerk’s office will typically refer users to the Montgomery County Law Library for this.

-We are experienced probate attorneys who frequently represent clients with sensitive probate matters in Harris County.
-We know the Harris County probate courts, the Harris County Clerk’s office, and the Harris County probate rules.
+We are experienced probate attorneys who frequently represent clients with sensitive probate matters in Montgomery County.
+We know the Montgomery County probate courts, the Montgomery County Clerk’s office, and the Montgomery County probate rules.

 Local Expertise: With a focus on probate and assisting clients in Montgomery County, we understand local peculiarities and leverage our established network to expedite the probate process.

 Vast Experience: Our attorneys bring years of dedicated experience in navigating Montgomery County’s probate system.